 Dr. Sanders will chronicle the struggles and triumphs of former sharecroppers and domestic workers who forged a program that provided early childhood education for their children and expanded their political reach and power.

-The event is also sponsored by The Office of Graduate Education and Life, The Center for Black Culture and Research and The Division for Diversity, Equity and Inclusion.
+The event is also sponsored by The Office of Graduate Education and Life, The Center for Black Culture and The Division for Diversity, Equity and Inclusion.